Cherubim and Seraphim: Spreading the Word

 Orimolade claimed his calling was to go about preaching the gospel of the Lord and heal the sick.
 However, he felt overwhelmed by the ridicule he received from the people of Ikare because of his disability.
 So, he decided to pray, and he asked for God to manifest himself.
-Records say that in reply to his prayer, an angel appeared to him in his dreams, presenting him with a rod, which they claimed signified a "rod of victory", an insignia which represented a "power of prayer and power of speaking", and a crown which stood for "all honor and Multi-respect of every individual to bow before him to receive blessing."
+Records say that in reply to his prayer, an angel appeared to him in his dreams, presenting him with a rod, which they claimed signified a "rod of victory", an insignia which represented a "power of prayer and power of speaking", and a crown which stood for "all honour and Multi-respect of every individual to bow before him to receive blessing."
 After Orimolade woke up, he knew his prayer had been answered.
 He ordered his mother to wash him, and from then on the gospel of Jesus Christ was his sole purpose.

 He began his campaign when he petitioned the police to release a group of Christians who had had a clash with some traditional worshippers.
 It was recorded that, "He preached with so much vehemence that the earth opened its mouth ... and they were all afraid and many of them ran away, but his brother, Egunjobi did many rituals according to ancient customs to put the earth back to its former closure ...
 There were proclamations about the earthquake so that people from abroad came to witness the incident and [Orimolade's] name was as fearful as that of an invisible spirit."
 That event marked the end of hostility towards him from the people of his town.